Linda White (politician)

-Linda White (born c.
-1960) is an Australian politician.
-She is a member of the Australian Labor Party (ALP) and was elected to the Senate as the party's lead candidate in Victoria at the 2022 federal election, to a term beginning on 1 July 2022.
-She was a lawyer and trade unionist before entering politics, including as assistant national secretary of the Australian Services Union (ASU).
+Linda White (1959/1960 – 29 February 2024) was an Australian politician.
+She was a member of the Australian Labor Party (ALP) and was elected to the Senate as the party's lead candidate in Victoria at the 2022 federal election, to a term beginning on 1 July 2022.
+She was a lawyer and trade unionist before entering politics, including serving as the assistant national secretary of the Australian Services Union (ASU) from 1995 till 2020.

 Early life

 White studied law and commerce at the University of Melbourne.

 Career

 White worked as a solicitor for ten years before joining the Australian Services Union (ASU).
 She served as assistant national secretary with responsibility for "the union's national strategy in the private sector including the airline industry, IT and call centre industries and the non-government social and community services (SACS) sector".

-In 1993, White became a director of the Victorian Legal Industry Superannuation Scheme, which later merged into Legalsuper.
-She has also served as a director of the Royal Botanic Gardens Victoria and the Australian Centre for the Moving Image.
+In 1993, White became a director of the Victorian Legal Industry Superannuation Scheme, which later merged into LegalSuper.
+She has also served as a director of the Royal Botanic Gardens Victoria and the Australian Centre for the Moving Image and Statewide Super from 2019 to 2022.